401-advanced-javascript-Riva/notes/README.md

  `const minimist = require('minimist');`

- The MongoDB module exports MongoClient, and that’s what we’ll use to connect to a MongoDB.
+- The MongoDB module exports MongoClient, and that’s what we’ll use to connect to a MongoDB.
 Import MongoClient

  `const {MongoClient} = require('mongodb');`

+- Load the mongoose module

+`const mongoose = require('mongoose');`

 ### To run:
 - On the command line, run: